sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 1. IT Solutions are broken down into manageable parts (IT Products)
 2. Each IT Product must be assessed on its own as well as a part of overall the IT Solution.
 3. IT Products may be bought, built, or adopted (e.g. Open Source Software)
-4. IT Solutions are obtained in a way that minimizes the risks to the department and to its ability to serve Canadians (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
+4. IT Solutions are assessed against the IT Solutions risk assessment framework (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
   As such:
-   1. Complex and core to mandate IT Solutions are designed internally to ESDC.
+   1. Complex and core to mandate IT Solutions are architected internally to ESDC.
       - Small and iterative IT Projects are favoured (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)) to deliver the IT Products that will be components to the IT Solution.
-      - IT Solutions Architecture is a key partner throughout the lifecycle of the IT Solutions but IT Products teams have authority to operate and take responsibility for their own products.
       - IT Solutions are architected iteratively over time, with each gate and iteration providing additional information as to choosing the best IT Products to compose them (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)).
       - Leveraging external third party integrators is supported but IT Solutions Architecture remains in control to ESDC throughout its lifecycle and abides by its [Architectural Principles](#architecture).
-   2. Complex but not core to mandate IT Solutions are designed internally.
+   2. Complex but not core to mandate IT Solutions are architected internally.
-   3. Non-complex and not core to mandate IT Solutions may be designed and delivered by third party integrators.
+   3. Non-complex and not core to mandate IT Solutions may be architected and delivered by third party integrators.
 5. IT Solutions, whether built internally or built by a third party and delivered as a set of pre-packaged COTS to configure and/or as software as a service, adhere to the Architectural principles as listed in section [Architecture](#architecture)
 6. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
 Metrics are comprised of the following:
    - Accessibility test results